+Depa rtmental Base Bu dget Ov erview

-Departmental Base Budget Overview Department Department Mathematics Executive Provost Index 415700 01 Base Budgets 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 1,731,935 1,804,954 1,897,943 1,893,099 1,954,773 2,243,469 2,295,407 2,282,589 2,351,906 2,382,213 2,506,904 44.75%
+Department Mathematic cs Executive Provost

+Index 415700 Program 01

+Base Budgets 10-Year %

+2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change

+1,897,943 1,893,099 1,954,773 2,243,469 2,295,407 2,282,589 2,351,906 2,382,213 2,506,904 2,864,325 50.92%

 Overview: The Department of Mathematical Sciences is one of the leading departments in mathematics, mathematics education, and statistics in the Rocky Mountain region.
 The department offers B.S., M.S., and Ph.D. degrees in applied mathematics, mathematics, mathematics education, and statistics.
 Graduates are following careers in industry, government, and academia.
-We have 107 undergraduate majors, of which 5 are Presidential Scholars and 13 are in the Honors Program, and 108 graduate majors.
-In 2006 we awarded 27 B.S. degrees, 21 M.S. degrees, and 4 doctoral degrees.
-In spring, 2007 we granted our first M.S. in Ecological and Environmental Statistics.
+In the fall of 2000 we had 67 undergraduate majors while today we have 99, of which 3 are Presidential Scholars and 10 are in the Honors Program.
+In the fall of 2000 we had 57 graduate majors while today we have 102 graduate majors, of which 35 are in our online MSMME program.
+In 2007 we awarded 22 B.S. degrees, 28 M.S. degrees, and 2 Ph.D. degrees.

 Relation to the University: The department has a multifaceted role on and off campus and is a core contributor to research and teaching missions across campus.
-Teaching: We have the largest instructional component on campus, teaching about 10% of the total student credit hours that are delivered by MSU at a cost per student FTE that is the fourth lowest of all departments at MSU.
+Teaching: We have the largest instructional component on campus, teaching 9% of the total student credit hours that are delivered by MSU at the second lowest cost per student FTE of all departments at MSU.
 These credit hours are delivered in over 300 department courses.
 The departmental teaching role supports the core curriculum, business, engineering, nursing, and science programs across campus, as well as our own program.
 The quality of our instruction at all levels is maintained by faculty that are as excellent in the classroom as in their research.
 Faculty in our department have received numerous teaching awards, including the Cox Faculty Award for Creative Scholarship & Teaching, the President's Excellence in Teaching Award, the Alumni Association/Chamber of Commerce Awards for Excellence in Teaching, and the CLS Outstanding Faculty and GTA Awards.
 Research: Our teaching mission is complemented by outstanding research programs.
-The number of research publications produced by our department nearly doubled this year.
-Interdisciplinary research programs involve the Big Sky Institute, CBE, CCB, CLTW, Interagency Grizzly Bear Study Team, Northern Yellowstone Carnivore Working Group, SIMMS, Whitebark Pine Monitoring Working Group, and WTI.
-Cooperative on-campus research programs involve the departments of Agricultural Economics & Economics, Animal & Range Sciences, Cell Biology & Neuroscience, Chemical Engineering, Civil Engineering, Earth Sciences, Ecology, Education, Land Resources & Environmental Sciences, Nursing, Physics, and Psychology.
-Ongoing external research affiliations include Argonne National Laboratory; Los Alamos National Laboratory in Los Alamos, New Mexico; Maui Space Surveillance System and the Maui High Performance Computing Center, both on the island of Maui, Hawaii; the Hilo Observatory in Hilo, Hawaii; the Montana Department of Transportation; the National Park Service in Yellowstone; the Pacific Northwest National Laboratory in Richland, Washington; the Center for Adaptive Optics at UC-Santa Cruz; the US Fish & Wildlife Service; and the US Geological Survey.
-Clearly our research impacts the University's research mission at its deepest levels.
-Service: Our faculty consult on research projects across campus and provide professional development training for in-service teachers.
+Interdisciplinary research programs involve the CBE, CCB, CLTW, Interagency Grizzly Bear Study Team, Northern Rocky Mountain Science Center; Northern Yellowstone Carnivore Working Group, SIMMS, Whitebark Pine Monitoring Working Group, and WTI.
+Cooperative on-campus research programs involve the departments of Agricultural Economics & Economics, Animal & Range Sciences, Cell Biology & Neuroscience, Chemical Engineering, Civil Engineering, Earth Sciences, Ecology, Education, Land Resources & Environmental Sciences, Microbiology, Nursing, Physics, and Psychology.
+Ongoing external research affiliations include AFOSR; Argonne National Laboratory; Center for Adaptive Optics; Los Alamos National Laboratory; Maui Space Surveillance System; Maui High Performance Computing Center; Hilo Observatory; Montana Department of Transportation; Montana Department of Education; US Department of Energy; US Fish & Wildlife Service; and US Geologic

-Significant Changes to Budget: In FY03, a longstanding commitment from the Provost's Office of \$150,000 to appropriately fund the delivery of MATH 105 was permanently put in our base budget.
-This explains the major portion of the increase in our base budget from FY02 to FY03.
-In FY06, funding for 18 extra sections (all of which had been delivered for 10 years or more) totaling \$100,000 was finally made a permanent part of
+Significant Changes to Budget: In FY03, a longstanding commitment from the Provost's Office of \$150,000 to fund the delivery of MATH 105 was put in our base budget.
+Other base budget adjustments include FY06 funding for 18 extra sections (which had been delivered for more than 10 years) totaling \$100,000 and FY09 funding for 23 extra sections (which had been delivered for more than 8 years) totaling \$140,000.
+In addition, our FY09 base budget also increased since three vacant faculty lines were finally filled after a 2-3 year delay.
+With the FY03, FY06, and FY09 extra section adjustments included, our 10-year % change would have been merely 37.08% or only 3.2% per year.